PureWaterArtist/VortexArt88-/sovereign-family-infrastructure/maker-utility88/example-business-model/Amanda-home-solutions/biomimetic-hair-clip/claw_clips_user_manual.md

 ### 1. The Sub-35°C Plate Cool-Down Track
 *   **Action:** Never attempt to yank or rip fresh clips off the heated print sheet the moment a production run concludes.
 Allow the Bambu Lab P1S print chamber and the spring steel PEI plate to naturally cool below 35°C. This allows the 95A TPU or Polypropylene polymer chain links to fully stabilize to their hard-coded dimensions, completely preventing stretching or channel warping defects.

-### 2. The First-Bed Flex Release
+### 2. The Segmented Quadrant Harvest Press
-*   **Action:** Grab the cooled spring steel PEI sheet with both hands.
-Apply a slight, 5-degree twisting motion to the steel sheet.
-The 16 tiled claw clips will instantly and cleanly click-release from the textured bed face with flat-zero scraping tools or support material scars.
+*   **Action:** Take the cooled build sheet out of the print core.
+Place your thumbs directly on the 15mm wide clear cross runways running down the center axes of the plate.
+Apply flat, downward thumb pressure to the center of the sheet.
+*   **The Release Mechanics:** The spring steel plate will flex locally inside its independent quadrants.
+One isolated 4-clip neighborhood will instantly click and pop off the bed face, completely eliminating cross-plate rubber tooth tension or structural bending warp.
+Repeat the press across the other three quadrants to harvest all 16 clips straight and perfectly spec-aligned with zero toolpath damage.

 ### 3. The Structural Hinge Breakout Snap
 *   **Action:** Take an individual clip from the collection bin.
 Hold the left and right claw jaw wings firmly in each hand.
 Apply flat, symmetric squeezing pressure to the outer thumb handles.